Color Science: How to Teach Colors to Preschoolers

-Learning basic colors is an important milestone for preschool aged children to reach before it is time to start kindergarten.
-Here are some creative ideas to teach colors to preschoolers while having fun at the same time.
+Here are some creative activities to teach colors to preschoolers while having fun at the same time.

 Most children love to color.
 Coloring with crayons can actually accomplish more than one purpose.
 Not only can you talk with your child about the colors used to color the picture, your child is also developing important fine motor skills.
 You can even take this activity one step further and print out letter and number shapes for your child to color, and work on letter and number recognition at the same time.